 A dark stormy night… Dr Anand (Manoj Kumar) comes across a mysterious woman (Sadhana) who takes him to a graveyard and vanishes.
 Soon his life turns upside down.
 His fiancé Seema (Helen) is killed, he agrees to an arranged marriage and the bride, Sandhya (Sadhana again), turns out to be the very image ghost he saw!
 As he battles to make sense of events around him even as he is losing his mind, the climax reveals identical twins and a convoluted plot concocted to cheat Kumar out of his substantial inheritance by rendering him insane!

 Raj Khosla was perhaps the most underrated filmmaker in Hindi Cinema.
 Having come to Bombay to be a singer, he became an assistant to Guru Dutt from Baazi (1951) to Aar Paar (1954) before making his first film, Milap (1955).
-Khosla’s strength was that he could easily shift from genre to genre while adding his own personal stamp to each of his films be it the thriller (CID (1956)), the social (Do Raaste (1969)) or the dacoit drama (Mera Gaon Mera Desh (1971)).
-Thus, his filmography has a variety seen in very few Indian filmmakers.
+Khosla’s strength was that he could easily shift from genre to genre while adding his own personal stamp to each of his films be it the thriller (CID (1956)), the intense love story (Do Madan (1966)), the family social (Do Raaste (1969)) or the dacoit drama (Mera Gaon Mera Desh (1971)).
+Thus, his filmography has a versatility seen in very few Indian filmmakers.

 Woh Kaun Thi?
 (1964) is the first and perhaps best of Khosla’s mystery-trilogy films with 60s icon Sadhana – the others being Mera Saaya (1966) and Anita (1967).
 The film is loosely adapted from Wilkie Collins’ The Woman in White, which even mentor Guru Dutt had tried to film earlier but, ultimately dissatisfied with the production, he had abandoned it.
 The ill-fated project, titled Raaz, starred Guru Dutt himself with Waheeda Rehman and Kum Kum and was to be music director RD Burman’s debut making film.